Washington Commercial Tenant CAM Audit Rights [2026 Guide]

 Lease-Defined Dispute Windows

 Washington courts enforce lease-defined dispute windows as contractual conditions.
-The six-year statutory period is the outer limit, but a lease provision requiring written objection within 30 to 90 days of receiving the reconciliation is a separately enforceable condition.
+A six-year statutory period is the outer limit, but a lease provision requiring written objection within 30 to 90 days of receiving the reconciliation is a separately enforceable condition.
 Missing the lease window can waive dispute rights for that year.

 One notable feature of some Seattle-area tech office leases is a "final reconciliation" clause that makes the year-end reconciliation "binding and conclusive" unless objected to in writing within a specified period.
 Washington courts have enforced these clauses, which can make the lease-defined window more critical than the statutory SOL.